thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 ## And many more...

-There are more challenges in our repo ([https://github.com/gSchool/html-forms](https://github.com/gSchool/html-forms)) that will have you experiment with other input types including `image`, `file `, `date`, and more.
+There are more challenges in [this repository](https://github.com/gSchool/html-forms) where you can experiment with the basic control tags.
 Knowing what types of inputs are available is essential to designing a form that is simple and easy to use.
 When you encounter a new type ask yourself "what would I use this for?"

 ## Common Attributes